expressjs/multer/README.md

   //
   // req.body will contain the text fields, if there were any })

+app.post('/really-cool-profile'', upload.any(), function (req, res, next) {
+  // req.files will contain all the files you uploaded
+  // req.body will contain the text fields, if there were any })
 ```

 In case you need to handle a text-only multipart form, you should use the `.none()` method: